 After floating in empty space for hours, I was excited for our first encounter with another star.
 Yali had calculated the exact time it would get to us.
 Right on schedule, one of the distant stars started moving slowly across the sky, then quicker and quicker.
-Over the next few minutes, it got bigger and bigger, until it was finally close enough for me to see that it really was another platform just like ours.
+Over the next few minutes, it got bigger and bigger, until it was finally close enough to see what it really was: another platform just like ours.

-The other platform glided toward us with a wide, sweeping movement, and I briefly worried that we'd crash.
-But then it slowed down and gently came to a stop exactly next to our own platform.
-The very edges of the circles were just barely touching each other, and they'd settled into place without a sound.
+The other platform glided toward us with a wide, sweeping movement, and I briefly worried that we’d crash.
+But then it slowed down and came to a gentle stop, exactly next to our own platform.
+The very edges of the circles were just barely touching each other, and they’d settled into place without a sound.
 It was actually pretty amazing.

 The novelty wore off almost immediately.
 The other star was literally exactly like ours.
 Same computer, same telescope, everything.
 The only difference was that the other table didn’t have any chunks cut out of it.
 Well, that was no good.
 I stepped across to take care of it.

 “This isn’t the one we’re going to move to,” said Yali.

 “Yeah, yeah.
 You said it’ll be like half an hour before they separate again, though, right?”